Heart MRI can aid in diagnosing Pompe disease: Case report

 Share article via email

-A technician stands beside a person as they prepare to be scanned by an MRI machine.
+A technician stands beside a person preparing to be scanned by an MRI machine.

 Heart defects detected with cardiac MRI (CMR) may help diagnose classic infantile-onset Pompe disease in early childhood, a case report from China suggests.